x64dbg/docs/developers/plugins/API/menuentrysetchecked.rst

 _plugin_menuentrysetchecked
 ===========================
 This function sets the checked state of a menu entry.
+Notice that this function sets a menu item as checkable and thus it will toggle per default on click.
+If you want different behavior, make sure to call this function on every click with your desired state.

 ::